 You can train your hamstring in two different ways:

 - Knee flexion

 - Hip extension

 An example of a hamstring exercise in knee flexion is the nordic curl.
-The Nordic curl reduces the risk of hamstring injury by an average of 50%(4).
-This exercise is also seen more and more on the training fields, for example in the preparation of a season.
+The nordic curl reduces the risk of a hamstring injury by an average of 50%(4).
+You also see this exercise more and more on the training fields for example in the preparation of a season.
 With this exercise you train mainly the eccentric phase of the hamstring.
 You deliver power while the muscle lengthens.

 An example of a hamstring exercise more focused on hip extension is the romanian deadlift(RDL).
 It is much easier to focus on eccentric phase with the Nordic curl than with an RDL.
 It is technically an easy exercise.
 You can reap the benefits of the nordic curl over the RDL more quickly for this reason.